-Also, smokers seem to be more likely to get it, as are those who take non-steroidal anti-inflammatory drugs (NSAIDs), birth control pills, and antibiotics.
+Also, smokers seem to be more likely to get it, as are those who take non-steroidal anti-inflammatory drugs (NSAIDs).
 And it may be what you're eating.
 Those who follow a high-fat diet seem to have higher odds of getting it, too.

 How do I keep this under control?

 Take your medicines.
 Stick with them.
-Don’t stop.
+Talk to your doctor about any side effects so you can work together to adjust meds.
 Many people with Crohn’s go into remission and can stay in remission by standing pat, says Atilla Ertan, MD, medical director of the Gastroenterology Center of Excellence and Digestive Disease Center at Memorial Hermann Hospital.
 Because there is no cure for Crohn’s, getting to remission and staying there is the main goal of those with the disease and those treating it.